KxSystems/docs/docs/basics/glossary.md

 A function that reduces its argument, typically a list to an atom, e.g. `sum`

-## Ambivalent

-A map that may be applied to a variable number arguments is ambivalent.
-For example, a matrix, the operator `@`, or the extension `+/`.

 ## Apply

 As in _apply a function to its arguments_:  evaluate a function on values corresponding to its arguments.